-In order to use this app you also need to install one of our companion browser extensions:
+In order to use this app you also need to install one of these free companion browser extensions:

-After installing the app on your phone, grant it access to your notifications and enter a randomly generated code into the browser extension of your choice.
+After installing the app on your phone, grant it access to your notifications and enter a randomly generated code into the browser extension.

 ABOUT THIS APP / SECURITY / PRIVACY

-Based on the collected data a scientific paper is published and will presented in the CHI 2014 conference (goo.gl/EgWOcb).
+Based on the collected data a scientific paper was published and was presented in the CHI 2014 conference (goo.gl/EgWOcb).

 KNOWN ISSUE - SAMSUNG - TALK BACK